+One day, God will wipe away all tears and remove all suffering.
 During difficult times, look for the ways God provides shelter and strength.
 Take time to remember the small and large ways God has helped you in the past.
 And remember that one day, God will wipe away all tears and remove all suffering.

-He will wipe all tears from their eyes, and there will be no more death, suffering, crying, or pain.
-These things of the past are gone forever.
+He will wipe every tear from their eyes, and there shall be no more death or mourning, wailing or pain, for the old order has passed away.

-REVELATION 21:4 CEV
+REVELATION 21:4